Calms down your immune system.

 Enbrel (Etanercept) has been reported to cause hypersensitivity reactions (severe rash, trouble breathing) and angioedema (life-threatening condition with swelling with or without hives).
 If you notice these symptoms after your dose or days later, call your doctor and get medical care right away.

-Tips from pharmacists and people taking Enbrel (Etanercept)Final section.
+Common concerns from people taking Enbrel (etanercept)Final section.
 Do you want to return to drug navigation?

 - Let it warm to room temperature before injecting 15-30min.
 Make sure the alcohol is dry before injecting or it will sting.
 It hurts less if you inject it into the stomach.